Hands-on Gear Review

 Compare avalanche airbag ratings side-by-side >

-Pros: Many zip-on pack options for maximum versatility , best airbag system.
+Pros: Most options for base unit, solid pack design, best airbag system.

-ABS is the oldest airbag pack manafacturer out there and has refined their airbag system over the last 20-plus years.
-The Vario 40 is our Editor's Choice because it uses the best airbag safety system.
-Instead of using one 150L bag like most airbag packs we tested, it uses two airbags totaling 170L.
-This offers some redundancy and greater buoyancy.
-We also loved that you could zip different packs onto the same base unit so people could only spend $125-$200 on a new "pack" and still have the same airbag.
-While we thought the actual design was only okay, there are many other packs from a wide range of manufactures that can zip on, including those from Mystery Ranch, Da Kine, and Arva.
-A plus or minus depending on how you look at it is the canister that uses nitrogen instead of the compressed air used by most manufacturers.
-Nitrogen is less effected by temperature and will result in better performance.
-We loved that part of it, but for traveling it is difficult to find a location to refill or trade in used canisters.
-These canisters are also 2-3 times more expensive to replace and if you didn't do a cartridge swap it took a disappointing four weeks to get it back from ABS.
+ABS is the oldest airbag pack manufacturer and and has refined their airbag system over the last 20-plus years.
+The Vario 40 is still a top pick and was our OutdoorGearLab Editors' Choice last year because it uses our top pick for airbag systems and has one of our favorite backpack designs.
+We like the ABS system because instead of using one 150L bag like most airbag packs we tested, it uses two airbags totaling 170L.
+This offers some redundancy and greater "buoyancy."
+We also love that you can zip different packs onto the same base unit so once you own the base unit, it is "only" another $100-$200 for each new "pack."
+If you don't like the Vario pack zip-on designs, there are many other packs from a wide range of manufacturers that offer zip-on options, including those from Mystery Ranch, Da Kine (DaKine Altitude ABS is a favorite among OGL friends) and Arva.
+ABS and packs using ABS technology are the only ones using compressed nitrogen instead of compressed air.
+Nitrogen is better performing in colder temperatures and allows you to use a smaller canister, but it is more difficult to travel with and more costly to refill.
 The other disadvantage was the price; at nearly $1300 for a full unit it is one of the most expensive airbag packs in our review.

 Compare top rated competitors side-by-side >